Pointwise Weyl law for graphs from quantized interval maps: Random Gaussian eigenvectors

 Theorem~\ref{thm:complex-projection} provides a bound for the probability that a single randomly chosen vector does not look Gaussian.
 Because the quantitative bound \eqref{eqn:expbound} decays quickly, a simple union bound gives a bound on finding an entire orthonormal basis that looks Gaussian (Corollary~\ref{cor:randomGaussian} below).
-This family of random orthonormal bases will then be used to construct the unitary matrices $V_{n_k}(\beta^{[n_k]})$ in Theorem~\ref{cor:gvectors}. \begin{lem}[union bound for random ONB] Let $B\subset\mathbb{S}_\C^{d-1}$ and let $\sigma$ be surface measure on $\mathbb{S}_\C^{d-1}$ normalized so $\sigma(\mathbb{S}_{\C}^{d-1})=1$.
-Then a random orthonormal basis of $\C^d$ (chosen from Haar measure) avoids $B$ with probability at least $1-d\sigma(B)$. \end{lem} \begin{proof} Let $\mu$ be normalized Haar measure on $U(d)$.
-Then for any $x\in\mathbb{S}_\C^{d-1}$, $\sigma(A)=\mu(g\in U(d):g(x)\in A)$.
-By union bound, letting $\{e_j\}$ be the standard basis,
+This family of random orthonormal bases will then be used to construct the unitary matrices $V_{n_k}(\beta^{[n_k]})$ in Theorem~\ref{cor:gvectors}.